 As parents, it’s our mission to teach our kids to live each day like it’s Earth Day.
 And that means showing them how to be grateful for all the beautiful gifts Mother Earth has given us, appreciating them and not being wasteful.
 We should do everything in our power to make sure that we leave our planet a better place than it was when we got here.
-So where do we start?
+So, where do we start?
 Through leading by example and making small changes – like the way we celebrate birthday parties, for instance – in our daily lives.

-If you’re throwing a birthday party for your kids but want to make sure you aren’t being wasteful or damaging the environment, here’s our guide to throwing a sustainable, eco-friendly birthday party:
+If you’re throwing a birthday party for your kids but want to make sure you aren’t being wasteful or damaging the environment, here’s our guide to throwing a sustainable, eco-friendly birthday party.

-Skip the paper invites and use online invitations instead
+1. Skip the paper invites and use online invitations instead

 Remember when we were kids and handing out paper invites was all the rage?
 Instead of wasting all that paper, why not go the online invitation route?
 Both Evite and Punchbowl have a wide selection of online invitations, including Disney-themed cards and hand-illustrated designs.
 Apps like Bazaart and WordSwag are also great options and easy to use too.
 You can even do something creative yourself in Canva and share it via Whatsapp – winning!

-Keep guest lists to a minimum
+2. Keep guest lists to a minimum

 Be strict about your guest list and about RSVPs.
-Sure, it can be a pain (and maybe annoying) but in the end, double checking your RSVPs will prevent lots of food waste and other kinds of waste in general.
+Sure, it can be a pain (and maybe annoying), but in the end, double-checking your RSVPs will prevent lots of food waste and other kinds of waste in general.
 Also, don’t feel obliged to invite everyone in your condo or your child’s class, especially if your bub is still a toddler.
 Remember, a birthday party doesn’t have to be grand for kids to have fun.
 You’ll be surprised at how much fun a handful of kids could have on their own – with and without birthday cake!

-Skip the goodie bag
+7. Sustainable goodie bag

 See, being eco-friendly and fun IS possible!
-With a little bit of creativity, you too can help save the planet and keep your littles happy at the same time.
+With a little bit of creativity, you can help save the planet and keep your littles happy at the same time.